 Medical practitioners including therapists are humans too.
 They can feel, therefore, can be affected by the negative feelings, thoughts, and emotions of people who seek their help, but how do they do cope after helping someone cope?
-What are the challenges they need to face in performing trauma-informed therapy?
+What are the challenges they need to face in performing trauma informed therapy?

-“A therapist who is trauma-informed knows that the mind and body of a person with unhealed trauma is functioning in an altered way.
+“A therapist who is trauma informed knows that the mind and body of a person with unhealed trauma informed is functioning in an altered way.
 That person may be easily triggered to feel too much emotional intensity (hyperarousal) or shut down and unable to feel much at all (hypoarousal),” wrote Robyn E. Brickel, MA, LMFT.
 Medical staff, nurses, and therapists who deal with trauma patients hear unfortunate situations each day.

 - Counselors have witnessed the burden of people first hand that’s why they tend to feel their pain.
 If one is not trauma-informed or is not knowledgeable in handling trauma cases, he may have the possibility to be too attached to his patients.
 Sometimes, the skepticism of other people which includes pain, misery, anguish, injury, or anything they are suffering from is all absorbed by the person who conducts the treatment.
 If a patient who recently lost someone says, “The pain is too much to bear.
 I am lost, and I don’t know what to do,” and so forth, a therapist cannot refuse to listen.
 A counselor should be all ears to what his patient is conveying, making him prone to feeling the pain as well.

 - A counselor is required to be tough emotionally, or else he can get caught up in the negativity of his patients, and that is where his years of study and pursuance of expertise shows.
-Being trauma-informed is useful for both patients and counselors as knowledge of trauma for counselors helps them compose themselves in dealing with patients.
+Being trauma-informed is useful for both patients and counselors as knowledge of trauma therapy for counselors helps them compose themselves in dealing with patients.
 It allows them to familiarize themselves with the reality of an impactful event, and it also sets expectations preventing them from being overwhelmed and distressed by what they see or hear.

 This is beneficial to patients because it allows them to receive the appropriate treatment they need, especially when they are dealing with post-traumatic stress disorder or other conditions linked to impactful life events.
-All counseling services are beneficial as they all aim to better the mental health of a person, but this therapy focuses on the cause of the problem which is the trauma experienced by the patient.
+All counseling services are beneficial as they all aim to better the mental health of a person, but this trauma informed therapy focuses on the cause of the problem which is the trauma experienced by the patient.
 Therefore, it is easier to plan an approach or technique for addressing the issue.

-Mellissa Withers, PhD, MHS, emphasized the need for training in trauma-informed therapy among health-care providers and law enforcement.
+Mellissa Withers, PhD, MHS, emphasized the need for training in trauma informed therapy among health-care providers and law enforcement.
 She wrote, “This training in trauma-informed care is necessary for health-care providers and law enforcement.
 This training is important to build the capacity among providers to deliver holistic patient care, being sensitive to how a range of experiences over the life course may relate to a person’s current health behaviors and health status.”

-Conclusions About Trauma Care
+Conclusions About Trauma-Informed Care Therapy

-Likewise, being in trauma-informed therapy makes a therapist prepared to aid patients without having to worry about being too attached and emotionally affected by the issues of the patients.
+Likewise, being in trauma informed therapy makes a therapist prepared to aid patients without having to worry about being too attached and emotionally affected by the issues of the patients.
 It makes therapists objective and focused on one goal, and that is to help the patient in achieving great mental health.